johncmunson/blog/content/DRAFT.initial-impressions-using-cursor.md

 ---
 title: Initial Impressions Using Cursor
+description: A review of my initial impressions of using Cursor.
 ---

 - It was slightly confusing what was happening, but the `cursor` shell command was actually installed appropriately and automatically in both Powershell and WSL Ubuntu.